Flamboro Speedway: Overview

 The track hosts a weekly Saturday night stock car racing program that runs from May to October each year.
 The tracks weekly racing program features five categories: Pro-Late Model, Super Stocks, Mini Stocks, Pure Stocks and Pro 4 Modified.

 The track also regularly features touring series including the APC United Late Model Series, Ontario Sportsman Series, OSCAAR Modifieds, Hot Rods and Pro Sprints, the Ontario Outlaw Super Late Model Series, Can-Am Midgets and Legends car racing.

-Flamboro speedway has a go-cart track contained with the oval; which is utilized by the Waterloo Region Karting Club.
+Flamboro speedway has a go-kart track contained within the oval; which is utilized by the Waterloo Region Karting Club.

 In 2011, the speedway celebrated its 50th anniversary.

 NASCAR Pinty's Series

 The NASCAR Pinty's Series made its first trip to Flamboro Speedway for a doubleheader event on August 29, 2020.
 Jason Hathaway and Kevin Lacroix won races during the inaugural event.